Frank Watkin

 Frank Watkin (30 March 1904 – 26 January 1979) was an English footballer who played at centre-forward for Congleton Town, Stoke City, and Port Vale.
-He won the Third Division North title with both Stoke and Vale, but never nailed down a regular first team place despite scoring a combined total of 12 goals in 18 league games for the two clubs.
-His brother, Arthur Watkin, was also a footballer who played for Stoke.
+He won the Third Division North title with Stoke and Vale but never nailed down a regular first-team place despite scoring 12 goals in 18 league games for the two clubs.
+His brother, Arthur Watkin, was a footballer who played for Stoke.

 Career

-Watkin played for Congleton Town, before joining Stoke City.
-He featured in five Third Division North games in the 1926–27 title winning season, and scored in three games in a row: a 2–1 win over Crewe Alexandra at the Victoria Ground (12 March), a 2–2 draw with Stockport County at Edgeley Park (19 March), and a 4–0 home win over Southport (26 March).
-However this was the extent of his appearances with the "Potters".
+Watkin played for Congleton Town before joining Stoke City.
+He featured in five Third Division North games in the 1926–27 title-winning season, and scored in three games in a row: a 2–1 win over Crewe Alexandra at the Victoria Ground (12 March), a 2–2 draw with Stockport County at Edgeley Park (19 March), and a 4–0 home win over Southport (26 March).
+However, this was the extent of his appearances with the "Potters".

 He was signed by local rivals Port Vale in June 1929.
 He picked up a knee injury in a 2–2 draw at Rotherham United on 19 October 1929, which kept him on the sidelines for four months.
-He made his return in style, gaining revenge over Rotherham by scoring five goals in a 7–1 win over them at the reverse fixture at The Old Recreation Ground on 22 February.
-He finished the 1929–30 Third Division North title winning season with nine goals in 13 appearances.
-He struggled to nail down a place in the side though, and never featured in the 1930–31 Second Division season.
+He made his return in style, gaining revenge over Rotherham by scoring five goals in a 7–1 win over them at the reverse fixture at the Old Recreation Ground on 22 February.
+He finished the 1929–30 Third Division North title-winning season with nine goals in 13 appearances.
+He struggled to nail down a place in the side, though and never featured in the 1930–31 Second Division season.
 He was given a free transfer back to former club Congleton in April 1931.